Quick Answer

-In a recent hiring committee, I witnessed 12 candidates with impressive resumes, but only 2 demonstrated the required blend of technical, business, and environmental acumen.
+In a hiring committee, I witnessed 12 candidates with impressive resumes, but only 2 demonstrated the required blend of technical, business, and environmental acumen.
 The problem isn't the lack of talent, but the mismatch between candidate expectations and industry requirements.
 Climate tech product managers must navigate 15 different stakeholders, including investors, regulators, and customers, to drive 30% reduction in carbon footprint.

 What are the Key Responsibilities of a Climate Tech Product Manager?